About Clinical Trials

 Clinical trials of drugs advance through four phases.
 The FDA typically requires phase I, II, III trials to be conducted to determine if the drug can be approved for use.

-Phase I trial – tests an experimental treatment on a small group of often healthy people (20-80).
+A Phase I trial – tests an experimental treatment on a small group of often healthy people (20-80).
 Before a Phase 1 trial can be done, the study drug has been tested on animals and is found to be safe.
 In a Phase 1 trial the drug is tested for the first time in humans.
 For this reason, a very small dose is tested first, often on healthy people.
 The dose is slowly increased to make sure that there are no significant side effects until a dose where a treatment response is seen.

-Phase II trial – involves more people (100 to 300).
+A Phase II trial – involves more people (100 to 300).
 While the emphasis in Phase I is on safety, the emphasis in Phase II is on effectiveness.
 This phase aims to obtain preliminary data on whether the drug works in people who have a certain disease or condition.
 These trials also continue to study safety, including short-term side effects.
 This phase can last several years.

-Phase III trial –gathers more information about safety and effectiveness, studying different populations and different dosages, using the drug in combination with other drugs.
+A Phase III trial –gathers more information about safety and effectiveness, studying different populations and different dosages, using the drug in combination with other drugs.
 The number of subjects usually ranges from several hundred to about 3,000 people.
 If the FDA agrees that the trial results are positive, it will approve the experimental drug or device.

-Phase IV trial– is for drugs or devices that the FDA has already approved.
+A Phase IV trial– is for drugs or devices that the FDA has already approved.
 A device or drug’s effectiveness and safety are monitored in large, diverse populations.
 Sometimes, the side effects of a drug may not become clear until more people have taken it over a longer period of time.

 There are many reasons why people choose to join a clinical trial.
 Some join a trial because the treatments they have tried for their health problem did not work.
 Others participate because there is no treatment for their health problem.
 By being part of a clinical trial, participants may find out about new treatments before they are widely available